milesj/shapeshifter/docs/schematic.md

 For brevity, the rest of the documenation will be in JSON and GraphQL.

-> GraphQL has limited functionality compared to JSON or JavaScript.
+> GraphQL has limited functionality compared to other formats.
 Jump to the section on
 > [GraphQL](./graphql.md), and read the documentation thoroughly, for more information.

 ## Attributes